CivClassic/AnsibleSetup/README.md

 - Install Git, Python and MariaDB

-`sudo apt-get install git python python3-pip python-dev default-libmysqlclient-dev python3-pymysql mariadb-server mariadb-client byobu duplicity ncftp`
+`sudo apt-get install git python python3-pip python-dev default-libmysqlclient-dev python3-pymysql mariadb-server mariadb-client byobu curlftpfs`

 If `python3-mysql` can't be found or you are later on getting an error like ` "The PyMySQL (Python 2.7 and Python 3.X) or MySQL-python (Python 2.X) module is required."` try `sudo apt-get install python-pymysql`